superduper-io/superduper/docs/content/models/ai_models.md

 ## Using AI APIs

-In SuperDuperDB, developers are able to interact with popular AI API providers, in a way very similar to [integrating with AI open-source or home-grown models](./ai_models.md).
+In superduper, developers are able to interact with popular AI API providers, in a way very similar to [integrating with AI open-source or home-grown models](./ai_models.md).
 Instantiating a model from these providers is similar to instantiating a `Model`: